martian77/wordpress-plugin-template/README.md

   ```
 - Replace value of PT_PLUGIN_SHORTNAME with your plugin shortname.
 - Search and replace all instances of PT_ to find constants and classnames.
+- Search for plugintemplate and replace as required.